A Day in Capri: Plan Your Naples to Capri Day Trip

 Departing Capri Island

-While standing in line for a taxi, we met another couple heading back to Capri, so we decided to split a cab ride.
-It’s always nice to meet new people!
+Concerned about catching our ferry on time, we left Anacapri a bit earlier than planned.
+While waiting for a taxi, we met another couple heading back to Capri, so we decided to share the ride—it’s always nice to meet new people!

 Quick Bites to Eat and Drink in Capri